sobjornstad/esc/docs/hacking-esc/unit-handling.rst

 ================================

-Many simple operations can become unit-aware by choosing an appropriate built-in unit handling behavior from :mod:`esc.units`.
+Many simple operations can become unit-aware by choosing an appropriate built-in unit handling behavior from ``esc.units``.
 Simply set ``unit_handling``
 to a newly constructed instance of one of these handler classes (e.g., ``unit_handling=additive_unit_handling()``):